Cañón de Palca

 Wildlife Ecosystems

 The wildlife of Cañón de Palca is adapted to the harsh high-altitude conditions of the Andean inter-mountain valleys.
 Andean foxes are the most commonly observed mammals, ranging across the canyon's slopes and terraces in search of rodents and insects.
 Vizcachas, rabbit-like rodents of the chinchilla family, inhabit rocky outcrops and can be spotted basking on sun-warmed rocks during morning hours.
 Bird diversity includes Andean condors that soar on thermals above the canyon, along with mountain caracaras, giant hummingbirds, and various species of sierra-finches and canasteros.
 The canyon walls provide nesting sites for rock-dwelling species including swifts and swallows.
 Reptile diversity is limited at these altitudes, though several lizard species of the genus Liolaemus occur in rocky areas with suitable sun exposure.
-The river supports small populations of fish and aquatic invertebrates, while the surrounding scrublands harbor communities of insects including notable butterfly and beetle diversity during the wet season.
+The river supports small populations of fish and aquatic invertebrates, while the surrounding scrublands harbour communities of insects during the wet season.

 Flora Ecosystems